skyrim-multiplayer/skymp/docs/docs_project_history.md

 Ability to launch a server from the game interface.

-Added a dynamic wall of fire.
+Dynamic wall of fire lol.

 Based on SkyMP 20.
 We decided to leave this as an April fool's day joke and never release.